stoermelder/vcvrack-packone/docs/Strip.md

 The sections ON, OFF and RAND provide CV control of options only available in the context menu of modules: ON and OFF triggers "Disable" with different modes, RAND triggers "Randomize".

+Please keep in mind that both functions "Disable" and "Randomize" were not designed to be controlled by CV or modulated at audio rate.
+Please do not contact the developers of Rack or any modules when unexpected behaviour occurs or high CPU usage is noticable.

 ![STRIP RAND](./Strip-rand.gif)

 The modes for the ON-section are: